scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 DynamoDB’s pricing models are intricate and require deliberate planning.
 Without careful sizing, you risk either paying for idle capacity or facing throttling that degrades performance.
 Use our `DynamoDB Cost Calculator <https://calculator.scylladb.com>`_ to simulate your workloads and avoid surprises.

 ScyllaDB follows a fundamentally different pricing model.
 Instead of charging per request or provisioned capacity, you pay for the infrastructure—specifically, the number and size of nodes in your cluster.
 While this is technically a form of over-provisioning, it's far more predictable and manageable.
-You can start with a small cluster and scale out as your workload grows, without worrying about request-level provisioning limits or surprise costs.
+You can start with a small cluster and scale out as your workload grows, without worrying about request-level provisioning limits or unexpected costs.

 .. raw:: html